ibm-cloud-docs/speech-to-text/custom-support.md

 ## Language support for previous-generation models
 {: #custom-language-support-pg}

-Effective 15 March 2022, previous-generation models for all languages other than Arabic and Japanese are deprecated.
-The deprecated models remain available until 15 September 2022, when they will be removed from the service and the documentation.
+Effective **15 March 2022**, previous-generation models for all languages other than Arabic and Japanese are deprecated.
+The deprecated models remain available until **3 March 2023**, when they will be removed from the service and the documentation.
 You must migrate to the equivalent next-generation model by the end of service date.
 For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
 {: deprecated}

 Table 1 lists the previous-generation models that are supported for language model customization, grammars, and acoustic model customization.
 To learn which models are supported for speech recognition for {{site.data.keyword.cloud}}, {{site.data.keyword.icp4dfull}}, or both, see [Supported previous-generation language models](/docs/speech-to-text?topic=speech-to-text-models#models-supported).